> docs/ features

 If you prefer your current settings:

-openboot --macos skip
+openboot install --macos skip

 See Config Options for the complete list of macOS preferences you can configure.